Researchers quantify bias in Reddit content sometimes used to train AI

 The scientists’ approach uses representations of words called embeddings to discover and categorize language biases, which could enable data scientists to trace the severity of bias in different communities and take steps to counteract this bias.
 To spotlight examples of potentially offensive content on Reddit subcommunities, given a language model and two sets of words representing concepts to compare and discover biases from, the method identifies the most biased words toward the concepts in a given community.
 It also ranks the words from the least to most biased using an equation to provide an ordered list and overall view of the bias distribution in that community.

 Reddit has long been a popular source for machine learning model training data, but it’s an open secret that some groups within the network are unfixably toxic.
-In June, Reddit banned roughly 2,000 communities for consistently breaking its rules by allowing people to harass others with hate speech.
+In June, Reddit banned roughly 2,000 communities for consistently breaking its rules by allowing users to harass others with hate speech.
 But in accordance with the site’s policies on free speech, Reddit’s admins maintain they don’t ban communities solely for featuring controversial content, such as those advocating white supremacy, mocking perceived liberal bias, and promoting demeaning views on transgender women, sex workers, and feminists.

 To further specify the biases they encountered, the researchers took the negativity and positivity (also called “sentiment polarity”) of biased words into account.
 And to facilitate analyses of biases, they combined semantically related terms under broad rubrics like “Relationship: Intimate/sexual” and “Power, organizing” that they modeled on the UCREL Semantic Analysis System (USAS) framework for automatic semantic and text tagging.
 (USAS has a multi-tier structure, with 21 major discourse fields subdivided into fine-grained categories like “People,” “Relationships,” or “Power.”)